Resonances for large one-dimensional "ergodic" systems: The analytic continuation of the resolvent

 \section{The analytic continuation of the resolvent}

-The proof of Theorem~\ref{thr:1} follows standard ideas that were first applied in the continuum setting i.e. for partial differential operators instead of finite difference operators (see e.g.~\cite{MR1115789} and references therein).\\ The proof relies on the fact that the resolvent of free Laplace operator can be continued holomorphically from $\C^+$ to $\D\C\setminus\left((-\infty,-2]\cup[2,+\infty)\right)$ as an operator valued function from $l^2_\text{comp}$ to $l^2_\text{loc}$.
-This is an immediate consequence of the fact that, by discrete Fourier transformation, $-\Delta$ is the Fourier multiplier by the function $\theta\mapsto2\cos\theta$.\\ Indeed, for $-\Delta$ on $\ell^2(\Z)$ and Im$\,E>0$, one thus has, for $(n,m)\in\Z$ (assume $n-m\geq0$)
+Resonances for Jacobi matrices were considered in various works (see, e.g.,~\cite{MR2164835,MR2869822} and references tehrein).
+For the sake of completeness, we provide an independent proof of Theorem~\ref{thr:1}.
+It follows standard ideas that were first applied in the continuum setting, i.e., for partial differential operators instead of finite difference operators (see, e.g.,~\cite{MR1115789} and references therein).\\ The proof relies on the fact that the resolvent of free Laplace operator can be continued holomorphically from $\C^+$ to $\D\C\setminus\left((-\infty,-2]\cup[2,+\infty)\right)$ as an operator valued function from $l^2_\text{comp}$ to $l^2_\text{loc}$.
+This is an immediate consequence of the fact that, by discrete Fourier transformation, $-\Delta$ is the Fourier multiplier by the function $\theta\mapsto2\cos\theta$.\\ Indeed, for $-\Delta$ on $\ell^2(\Z)$ and Im$\,E>0$, one has, for $(n,m)\in\Z$ (assume $n-m\geq0$)